 Once there was a girl who lived in a castle.
 The castle was inside a museum.
 When children visited, they’d press against the glass globe in which the castle sat, to glimpse the tiny girl.
 But when they went home, the girl was lonely.
 Then one day, she had an idea!
 What if you hung a picture of yourself inside the castle inside the museum, inside this book?
 Then you’d able to keep the girl company.
 Reminiscent of “The Lady of Shalot,” here is an original fairy tale that feels like a dream—haunting, beautiful, and completely unforgettable.

-Kate Bernheimer is the editor of the anthologies My Mother She Killed Me, My Father He Ate Me: Forty New Fairy Tales and xo Orpheus: Fifty New Myths as well as Mirror, Mirror on the Wall: Women Writers Explore Their… More about Kate Bernheimer
+Kate Bernheimer is the editor of the World Fantasy Award-winning anthology My Mother She Killed Me, My Father He Ate Me: Forty New Fairy Tales and xo Orpheus: Fifty New Myths, among several other anthologies, and the founder and editor of the literary journal Fairy Tale Review….
+More about Kate Bernheimer